PierreMasselot/Paper--2022--Epidemiology--PM2.5_components/README.md

 ## Conclusion

 The results suggest effect modification of NH4 first and then organic components.
-To date, I havn't found a paper reporting an effect of NH4 specifically, althoug some report effects of secondary inorganic aerosols.
+To date, I havn't found a paper reporting an effect of NH4 specifically, although some report effects of secondary inorganic aerosols.
 Effect of organic components however would be the most consensual result.
-I think it would be too much to report results of both ILR and SLR.
-The latter makes more sense to me, both intuitively and in the consistency of results.
-Althoug it is supported by an author of the (small) compositional data literature (Michael Greenacre), they usually prefer ILR.
+In the current version of the paper, I chose to report the ILR approach but presented in a different way.
+I realized that it is equivalent to the first approach proposed by Aitchison and Bacon-Shone (1984) and is thus backed by literature.
+Although the SLR approach makes sense to me, it is not backed in this context.
 ## References cited here

+Aitchison, J., Bacon-Shone, J., 1984.
+Log contrast models for experiments with mixtures.
+Biometrika 71, 323–330. https://doi.org/10.1093/biomet/71.2.323

 Egozcue, J.J., Pawlowsky-Glahn, V., 2005.
 Groups of Parts and Their Balances in Compositional Data Analysis.
 Math Geol 37, 795–828. https://doi.org/10.1007/s11004-005-7381-9